 Compulsory old-age insurance for the agricultural system in France

 Agricultural system in France was improved when The Law of July 10th introduced compulsory old age insurance for farmers.
 In such way farmers were introduced in the frame of social security system.

 Since the 1950s, NATO has assigned the island the role of training platform and the placement of various military installations linked to the events of the Cold War and Italy's alliance with NATO.
 In 1952, as part of the bilateral "Mutual Security" Agreement, the United States claimed positions on Italian territory.
 At the same time, the three large training bases of Teulada, Salto di Quirra and Decimomannu - Capo Frasca were born in Sardinia.
 Although 2.5% of the Italian population lives on the island, 60% of NATO and Italian military installations are still located in Sardinia, including over 35,000 hectares used for the use of experimental weapons in which 80 are detonated. % of bombs for military use in Italy.

 One millionth Beetle / Guest worker recruitment agreement in Germany

-Whether farmers, students, priests or soldiers,in the fall of 1956, the Hungarians raised to banish the Soviet occupiers out of their country.
+Whether farmers, students, priests or soldiers, in the fall of 1956, the Hungarians raised to banish the Soviet occupiers out of their country.
 On November 4th, Soviet tank units entered Hungary.
 They brutally crush the uprising in Budapest.
-Officially, 2.500 Hungarians and more than 700 Soviet soldiers are killed, unofficially there is talk of more than 20,000 victims.
-Afterwards a mass exodus begins.
-More than 200,000 Hungarians flee from their homeland to the West, almost half of them never returned.
+Officially, 2.500 Hungarians and more than 700 Soviet soldiers are killed.
+Unofficially, there were more than 20,000 victims.
+Mass exodus of Hungarians followed.
+More than 200,000 Hungarians fled from their homeland to the West.
+Almost half of them never returned.